Mark S. Berry

 Mark S. Berry is an American music and film producer, and the chairman of AMG.
-He has worked with Grammy and Juno nominated artists such as Carly Simon, Paul McCartney, David Bowie, Duran Duran, Billy Idol, Boy George, Yes, Joan Jett, Cameo and Kool & The Gang.
+He has worked with Grammy and Juno nominated artists such as Carly Simon, Paul McCartney, David Bowie, Duran Duran, Billy Idol, Boy George, Yes, Joan Jett, Cameo, Voivod and Kool & The Gang.

 Berry has attained 36 international gold and platinum record awards for the artists he has worked with as a producer, engineer and mixer.

 Biography

 Mark S. Berry was born in Northampton, Massachusetts, and raised in Brooklyn, New York City.
 In his school years he started making recordings for basement bands in Manhattan.

 In 1970, he entered the Institute of Audio Research (IAR) in Manhattan, graduating in 1972.

 After graduating from high school (in the same year) in June 1972, he moved to London, UK.
 He started to work as an assistant engineer at AIR Studios under the tutelage of Sir George Martin and Paul McCartney on the Live & Let Die James Bond soundtrack.
 His first major engineering assignment and very first credit was Carly Simon's "No Secrets" album.
 The song "You're So Vain" from this album was Grammy nominated in 1973 for Song of The Year, Record of The Year & Best Vocal Performance.
 The song is ranked at No. 92 on Billboard's Greatest Songs of All Time.
 "You're So Vain" was also voted No. 216 in RIAA's Songs of the Century, and in August 2014, the UK's Official Charts Company crowned it the ultimate song of the 1970s.
 In 2021, "You're So Vain" was ranked #495 by Rolling Stone Magazine as one of the top 500 Greatest Songs of All Time.

 Returning to New York City in 1976, he took a position as Staff Engineer/Mixer and A & R Producer for Vanguard Records.
 Working there for 12 years, he became interested in hip-hop culture and worked with several artists of the early NY hip-hop movement, including Afrika Bambaataa & Soul Sonic Force, Arthur Baker & John Robie.

 In early 1981, while engineering & mixing numerous dance hits at Vanguard Records, Mark met a young New York-based writer/producer named Bobby Orlando, aka Bobby "O".
 Mark signed him to Vanguard Records after referring him to A&R VP Danny Weiss.
 Mark engineered and/or mixed many Bobby "O" Vanguard productions & recordings including: